danilkozyr/Poker_Hand_Analyser/README.md

 Duplicate cards are illegal.

-The program should analyze a single hand and produce one of the following outputs:
+The program should analyze a single hand and produce one of the following outputs: Royal flush, Straight flush, Four of a kind, Full house, Flush, Straight, Three of a kind, Two pair, One pair, No pair.
-    •   Royal flush
-    •   Straight flush
-    •   Four of a kind
-    •   Full house
-    •   Flush
-    •   Straight
-    •   Three of a kind
-    •   Two pair
-    •   One pair
-    •   No pair